Isomux Design and Architecture

 /review,/simplify,/loop, etc.

 In addition to dynamically fetching all these skills (except Enterprise), I have added my own tier of isomux-bundled skills, which have priority 4.5.
+See the agent-to-agent skills above for examples.

 Voice prompting